CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 **SMART Goals Research:**

-The sources I used for this assingment is theses three:
+The sources I used for this assignment are these three:

 *1) [Atlassian](https://www.atlassian.com/blog/productivity/how-to-write-smart-goals)